What is Billable Utilization Rate and Why It Matters

 It's interesting to take the billable utilization rate analysis a step further by grouping utilization rate by profile type, or by team type.

-This allows you to benchmark group performance and set objectives at team manager level.
+This makes it possible to benchmark the performance of a group and to set objectives at the level of a team manager

 When monitoring allows it, the billable utilization rate is not just an indicator looked at in the past.
 It can also be used to take the temperature of the load forecast for the coming months.